 View Singles on Match.com

 The ultimate touchy topic: “Do you want kids?”

 Three months after that outstanding first date, I decided to stop guessing and find out for myself if my nagging suspicions were true.
 After a deep breath and a couple of false starts during one of our romantic dinners out, I asked him: “So, I’ve been wondering… would you ever… consider having any more children?”
-Whoa, what a relief to finally get that
+Whoa, what a relief to finally get that out.

 Now he was the one who took a deep breath and a sip of his drink.
 In the time that passed as I waited for his reply, tears began to well up in eyes.
 He got up from his side of the table and sat down next to me.
-Wow, I expected this kind of treatment for a proposal, maybe, but not for the how-do-you-feel-about-kids conversation,
+Wow, I expected this kind of treatment for a proposal, maybe, but not for the how-do-you-feel-about-kids conversation, I thought.

 “There’s nothing I would love more than to have a ton of kids,” he said.
 “I absolutely love children.
 But…” He looked down at the table.

 I wasn’t surprised.
 I saw how hard he worked at keeping his own kids happy and healthy, not to mention the financial strain of being a single parent.
 For him, a typical week would be filled with work pressures, open school nights, grocery shopping, house cleaning, laundry, home repairs, cooking, homework and — oh yeah — weekend treks down to the city to see me.
 I appreciated his honesty in telling me that the likelihood of us having kids together was… not likely.
 “Maybe if we won the lotto and could hire three nannies” were his exact words, I believe.